The following provides an orientation of a WAVE report's components.

 Please note: The page in this example uses all heading level ones <h1>s, which is not currently accessibility supported.
 Don't do it.
 Use one heading level 1.
 Until HTML5 outline algorithm is accessibility supported, keep using <h1> - <h6> in the HTML4 manner to differentiate between heading levels.

 Headings are important because many assistive technology users navigate by using headings.
 HTML5 headings are intended to syndicate and reuse content with relatively ranked headings.
 However, the benefits of HTML5 headings elements aren't available yet.
 Browsers and most assistive technology do not yet support the HTML5 outline algorithm.
 For more information consult: Coding Structural Markup.

 The Sidebar's Contrast Option

-If you select the contrast option, the page's contrast errors will be detailed along with a tool to help you fix them.
+If you select the contrast option, (the 5th tab on the sidebar) the page's contrast errors will be detailed along with a tool to help you fix them.

 No Styles Option